nikolasimov/Strata/README.md

 The goal is not to compete with production servers like nginx or Apache, but to learn how web servers work internally by implementing their core concepts step by step.

+## Important
+I am proud to announce right now Strata is no longer just a "learning socket project" - it's currently a real minimal functional web server

 ## Current Goals

 - [x] TCP socket server